starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 - Fedora
 - openSUSE Tumbleweed
 - Debian Testing
-- Ubuntu *(only the latest non-LTS release)*
+- Ubuntu (*only the latest non-LTS release*)
 - Gentoo

+The following distributions make our 👎 list and generally pose additional challenges:
+- Debian Stable
+- Ubuntu LTS
+- Mint (based on Ubuntu LTS)
+- Pop!_OS (based on Ubuntu LTS)
+- Drauger OS
+- openSUSE Leap
+- Manjaro

 We do not recommend 👎 LTS distros. *LTS releases and out of date distros are likely to cause many headaches.* LTS ≠ stable.
 LTS just means old packages locked to a specific major version which only receive security updates.
 This is great for servers but terrible for gaming where new features and fixes are important. #LTSbadjustdontplskthx

 We do not recommend 👎 most gaming-focused distributions as many of our Penguins have had issues installing the required dependencies to make Star Citizen run.
 They generally have only an individual or a very small team backing them and, at least where Star Citizen is concerned, do not live up to the promise.
-- We especially suggest avoiding Pop!_OS and Drauger OS due to irresolvable compatibility issues
+We especially suggest avoiding Pop!_OS and Drauger OS due to irresolvable compatibility issues

 Other distributions we suggest avoiding 👎 due to frequent package incompatibilities, old dependencies, and update issues are: Manjaro, Ubuntu LTS, Mint (based on Ubuntu LTS), Debian Stable, and openSUSE Leap.